Diocese of Emmaus: History

-Eusebius a century latter writes Emmaus, whence was Cleopas who is mentioned by the Evangelist Luke.
+Eusebius a century later writes Emmaus, whence was Cleopas who is mentioned by the Evangelist Luke.
 Today it is Nicopolis, a famous city of Palestine.

 Jerome described how the towns congregation "consecrated the house of Cleopas as a church."

 The bishopric of Emmaus was mentioned by St. Jerome, Hesychius of Jerusalem, Theophanes the Confessor, Sozomen, and Theodosius.

 In 222 CE, a basilica was erected there, which was rebuilt first by the Byzantines and later modified by the Crusaders.